-of these documents indicates that the annual allowance for personal and sick leave is 5 percent on average across states.
-This is close to the survey estimate of 5.9 percent (Table 2), but we use the official data since the stated reasons may be over-reported.
+Calculating the cost of teacher absence requires us to estimate and exclude the extent of legitimate absence from our calculations.
+As part of the institutional background work for this project, we obtained teacher policy documents from several states across India.
+Analysis of these documents indicates that the annual allowance for personal and sick leave is 5% on average across states.
+This is close to the survey estimate of 5.9%(Table 2), but we use the official data since the stated reasons may be over-reported.

 Estimating the extent of legitimate absence due to 'official duty' (outside the school) is more difficult because there are no standard figures for the 'expected' level of teacher absence for official duties.
 Policy norms prescribe minimal disruption to teachers during the school day and stipulate that meetings and trainings be carried out on non-school days or outside school hours.
 Since we are not able to verify the claim that teachers were on official duty, and there is evidence that head teachers try to cover up for teacher absences by claiming that these are due to 'official duties', our default estimate treats half of these cases as legitimate.
-This gives us a base case of legitimate absence of 8 percent (5 percent authorized leave, and 3 percent official duty).
-We also consider a more conservative case where the legitimate rate of absence is 10 percent.
-This 8-10 percent range of legitimate absence also makes sense because the fraction of teacher observations that are classified as either 'authorized leave' or 'official duty' is in this range for the five states with the lowest overall absence rates - even treating the stated reasons for absence as being fully true (tables available on request).
+This gives us a base case of legitimate absence of 8% (5% authorized leave, and 3% official duty).
+We also consider a more conservative case where the legitimate rate of absence is 10%.
+This 8-10% range of legitimate absence also makes sense because the fraction of teacher observations that are classified as either 'authorized leave' or 'official duty' is in this range for the five states with the lowest overall absence rates - even treating the stated reasons for absence as being fully true (tables available on request).

-To estimate the cost of teacher absence, we use teacher salary data from our surveys and use administrative (DISE) data on the number of primary school teachers by state.30 We provide three estimates of the fiscal cost of teacher absence based on assuming the rate of legitimate teacher absence to be 8, 9, and 10 percent respectively, and these calculations suggest that the annual fiscal cost of teacher absence is around Rs.81-93 billion, which is around US\$1.4-1.6 billion/year at 2010 exchange rates (Table 7 - Panel A).
+To estimate the cost of teacher absence, we use teacher salary data from our surveys and use administrative (DISE) data on the number of primary school teachers by state.
+We provide three estimates of the fiscal cost of teacher absence based on assuming the rate of legitimate teacher absence to be 8, 9, and 10 percent% respectively, and these calculations suggest that the annual fiscal cost of teacher absence is around Rs.81 -93 billion, which is around US\$1.4-1.6 billion/year at 2010 exchange rates (Table 7 - Panel A).

-5.2 Calculating the Returns to Better Governance in Education
+5.2.
+Calculating the returns to better governance in education

 Using the results in Table 4, we calculate the returns to a marginal increase in the probability of a school being inspected.
-We make the following assumptions: (a) enough supervisory staff are hired to increase the probability of a school being inspected in the past 3 months by 10 percentage points (relative to a current probability of 56 percent); (b) increasing inspection probability by 10 percentage points would reduce mean teacher absence across the schools in a village by 0.64 percentage points (the most conservative estimate of the correlation
+We make the following assumptions: (a) enough supervisory staff are hired to increase the probability of a school being inspected in the past 3 months by 10 percentage points (relative to a current probability of 56%); (b) increasing inspection probability by 10 percentage points